andrevidela/dev-notes/docs/TASKS.md

     - [ ] 5.7.2 Write about scope checking

 ## 6 Open-Servers
-  - [x] 6.1 port the core logic to indexed paths
   - [ ] 6.2 fix the Servant DSL
     - NOTE: After the changes to the core, the Servant examples won't work anymore
     - DEPENDS: 6.6
-  - [x] 6.3 change type of GET request to implement lenses instead of functions to lenses (07.12.2021 - in reality done much earlier but I forgot to track the change)
-  - [x] 6.4 implement the dep-lens EDSL (07.12.2021)
-    - NOTES: kind of works but is blocked by 6.6
   - [ ] 6.5 try out idris-server http server project
     - [x] 6.5.1 run locally -- doesn't work (10.11.2021)
     - [x] 6.5.2 Perform the suggested fixes from discord (11.11.2021)